-Simple Interest Loan Calculator provides one of the easiest ways to track the payment schedule of a loan and with the help of Excel, we can do this very easily.
-After reading this article you will be able to use the Simple Interest Loan Calculator to construct your payment schedule in Excel without any problem.
+The simple interest loan calculator provides one of the easiest ways to track the payment schedule of a loan.
+And we can do this very easily with the help of Excel.
+After reading this article you will be able to use the simple interest loan calculator to construct your payment schedule in Excel without any problem.

-A Simple Interest Loan is one where we calculate the interest by multiplying the initial borrowed amount which is the Principal (p), Rate of Interest (r), and Time (n).
+The Simple Interest Loan is the interest calculated by multiplying the initial borrowed amount which is the Principal (p), Rate of Interest (r), and Time (n).
 The arithmetic formula to calculate the Simple Interest Loan is as follows:

 I = p*n*r